Available Leave Categories for Graduate Students

 Graduate students must be continuously enrolled in a full-time status, making satisfactory academic progress, and in residence at the Institute during their graduate studies unless they request and receive permission from the Dean of Graduate Studies by submitting a petition for one of the above leave categories or Detached Duty.
 This includes the summer term.

 If a student fails to register for a full-time load of classes (36 units) by Add Day, they will be placed in "Separated/Inactive" status and will be ineligible to be receive a stipend or use Institute facilities.
 Key cards will be inactivated and a hold may be placed on their paycheck.

 To avoid being placed in "Separated/Inactive" status, the student must petition the Dean through the Graduate Studies Office and resolve their status prior to being reinstated or placed on an approved leave.

 Leave of Absence from Graduate Study

 If a student needs to take a leave (sabbatical) from the Institute, they must petition through the Graduate Studies Office.

 Leaves are granted for a fixed duration from one term up to a maximum of one year.
 Leaves may be extended only with the agreement of the Advisor, Option Representative, and the permission of the Dean of Graduate Studies.

-If the student does not return from leave by the end date of the original leave or obtain an extension in a timely manner, then the student will be separated from the Institute.
+A student who does not return from leave as planned or does not file an extension request will be withdrawn from the Institute.